-Described as a “customisable paradise”, Talalla Retreat is the perfect destination for beach lovers desiring sunrise surf and sunset salutations.
+Described as a “customisable paradise”, Talalla Retreat in Sri Lanka is the perfect destination for beach lovers desiring sunrise surf and sunset salutations.

 Sun-fuelled physical exertion combined with ocean-side relaxation makes Talalla an ideal escape for those in need of intense revitalisation.

 Talalla Retreat is a beachside boutique resort situated on a truly magnificent and unspoilt stretch of white sand on Sri Lanka’s southernmost tip.
 Guests can create their own retreat experience from an extensive menu of yoga, surf and wellness options.
 And for those who dislike decision-making whilst on holiday, there are a number of pre-designed packages on offer too.
 With no minimum stay, it’s a flexible resting point for an injection of soul-enriching yoga and surf.
 You would be forgiven for not wishing to leave for a week, but there is so much to see and do nearby that I would recommend including a couple of days at Talalla to re-balance and re-charge within a multi-stop trip.

 The resort’s principal yoga spot is a beautiful, airy pavilion overlooking the pool.
 Expect to catch glimpses of monkeys playing in the trees during your expert-guided yoga sequences.
 There are a couple of resident yogis who lead the twice daily classes, providing variety in teaching style even if you’re only staying for a few nights.
 A smaller shala closer to the beach is used more for private groups, and both are perfectly equipped with mats, bolsters, bricks and straps, so there is no need to bring anything other than yourself to class.
 The main drop-in sessions fill up fast, particularly in the morning, and there is no advance booking so try to arrive early to secure a prime spot.